Philippine International Convention Center: History

-The PICC was the venue of the World Chess Olympiad and the Miss Universe in 1994, the APEC meeting in 1996, and the 3rd Informal Summit of the ASEAN in 1999.
+The PICC was the venue of numerous significant events, including the World Law Conference in 1977, the XXIII World Medical Assembly in 1978, 30th World Chess Olympiad in 1992, Board of Governors Annual Meeting of the Asian Development Bank in 1993 and 2012, the Miss Universe in 1994, the APEC meeting in 1996, and the 3rd Informal Summit of the ASEAN in 1999.

 Renovation work of the PICC was completed in 1996, which took around seven months for the APEC Meeting after the aging structure has been neglected since 1985.
 Renovations were headed by Raul Locsin, the cousin of the original architect of the facility.
-The endeavour was funded by the facility's owner, the Bangko Sentral ng Pilipinas.
+The endeavor was funded by the facility's owner, the Bangko Sentral ng Pilipinas.
+In 2003, the PICC Forum was inaugurated as part of the expansion.

-In March 2011, Bro.
-Bo Sanchez, the founder of Light of Jesus Family, transferred "The Feast" from Valle Verde Country Club, Pasig to PICC.
-The Feast PICC has an attendance of 3,000 at the Plenary and Reception Halls combined.
+In March 2011, "The Feast," a weekly prayer meeting of the Light of Jesus Family founded by Bo Sanchez, began holding its sessions at the PICC.
+The Feast PICC (now Feast Bay Area) has an attendance of 3,000 at the Plenary and Reception Halls combined.
 Similarly, PICC was a venue of the Kerygma Conference (now Feast Conference) in November 2013 and November 2014.

 On November 18–19, 2015, the PICC hosted the APEC Economic Leaders' Meeting.
 On April 29, 2017, the PICC hosted the 30th ASEAN Summit.
 It was the site of protests on November 11, 2017, against the arrival of U.S. President Donald Trump.
+It also hosted the Twelfth East Asia Summit on November 14, 2017.

 On December 4–9, 2019, the PICC Forum became the venue for the sport of boxing at the 2019 Southeast Asian Games.

+On September 27, 2022, PICC and its four intrinsic artworks were publicly declared as National Cultural Treasure (NCT).

+From March to September 2025, PICC was temporarily closed to undergo renovation in preparation for its 50th anniversary and the 48th and 49th ASEAN Summits to be hosted by the Philippines in 2026.
+On March 17, 2025, four Professional Regulation Commission offices were permanently relocated to the commission's main office in Sampaloc, Manila.
+PICC was reopened on September 30, 2025.